arvidn/libtorrent/branches/libtorrent_utp/docs/features.rst

 extensions
 ----------

-* uTorrent transport protocol (uTP).
-A transport protocol with delay based congestion control.
-See separate article_.
 * plugin interface for implementing custom bittorrent extensions without having to modify libtorrent
 * supports trackerless torrents (using the Mainline kademlia DHT protocol) with